NufalXBaalash/Sellio_feedback/GOOGLE_SHEETS_SETUP.md

 # Google Sheets Integration Setup Guide

 ## Overview
-Your SELLIOai feedback landing page now automatically syncs all collected data to your Google Sheet.
+Your SellioAI feedback landing page now automatically syncs all collected data to your Google Sheet.
 Here's how to set it up:

 ## Step 1: Create a Google Service Account